-I hope that the current situation is better somewhat and web hosts take this aspect more seriously.
+I hope that the current situation is better somewhat and web hosts take the security aspect more seriously.

 Another aspect of security is related to the account independence or isolation.
 What this means is that when we host a website on a shared server, and mostly we use these, as the name implies, we are on the same server with many other people.
 Now, if you are new to web hosting, you probably don’t know about this, but this creates a very important security question.

-SiteGround is actually a pioneer of the solution for this issue.
-See, in the past clients on the same server were able to exploit other peoples accounts because these were not isolated properly.
+SiteGround is a pioneer of the solution for this issue.
+See, in the past clients on the same server were able to exploit other peoples accounts because these were not appropriately isolated.

-So SiteGround had a serious role in changing this.
-But still, after almost ten years that account isolation was developed, there are well-known web hosts who don’t care about this, or they don’t do it all the way.
+So SiteGround had an important role in changing this.
+But still, after almost ten years that they developed account isolation, there are well-known web hosts who don’t care about this, or they don’t do it all the way.

 As we can see, many web hosts followed SiteGround’s example and done this right.

-There are some which have basically done it, but there are some parts where they didn’t do a full job, and for example information can be extracted from other people’s accounts or the server, although this does not necessarily mean the accounts can be hacked.
+There are some who have done it, but there are some parts where they didn’t do a full job, and for example, information can be extracted from other people’s accounts or the server.
+Although this doesn’t necessarily mean the bad guys can hack accounts.

-And as I mentioned earlier, there are providers who didn’t do anything to solve this.
+And as I mentioned earlier, some providers didn’t do anything to solve this.

-All in all, SiteGround proves to be a very smart choice for everyone looking for a strong web host that will deliver on all crucial areas of operating a web presence.
+All in all, SiteGround proves to be a brilliant choice for everyone looking for a reliable web host that will deliver on all crucial areas of operating a web presence.